aome510/spotify-player/README.md

 | `SortTrackByDuration`       | sort the track table (if any) by track's duration                  | `s d`              |
 | `SortTrackByAddedDate`      | sort the track table (if any) by track's added date                | `s D`              |
 | `ReverseOrder`              | reverse the order of the track table (if any)                      | `s r`              |

+## Mouse support

+Currently, the only use case of mouse is to seek to a position of the current playback by right-clicking to such position in the playback's progress bar.

+## Roadmap